temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(a) Abolition of minimum wage.**—Section 6 of the Fair Labor Standards Act of 1938 (29 U.S.C.
 206) is repealed, and sections 7 through 17 of such Act (29 U.S.C.
 207 et seq.) are redesignated as sections 6 through 16, respectively.

-**(b) Repeal of overtime mandates.**—Section 7 of the Fair Labor Standards Act of 1938 (29 U.S.C.
+**(b) Repeal of overtime mandates.**-Section 7 of the Fair Labor Standards Act of 1938 (29 U.S.C.
 207), as redesignated by subsection (a), is repealed, and sections 8 through 16 of such Act (29 U.S.C.
 208 et seq.), as redesignated by subsection (a), are redesignated as sections 7 through 15, respectively.

 ---

 ### SEC.
-105. DEREGULATION OF HEALTH INSURANCE MARKETS
+105. FIREARMS DEREGULATION AND ABOLITION OF THE ATF

-**(a) Interstate commerce.**-Section 514 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
-1144) is amended by adding at the end the following:

-"(d) Interstate health insurance.-

-"(1) In general.-With respect to a health insurance policy that provides coverage for risks in more than one State or that is offered through the channels or instrumentalities of interstate commerce, no State may prohibit, or otherwise restrict through law or regulation, the offer or sale to its residents of such a policy that is lawfully issued and regulated under the laws of another State, provided that the policy complies with the laws of the State of issuance.

-"(2) Preservation of State authority over intrastate insurance.-Nothing in this subsection shall be construed to-

-"(A) limit a State's authority to regulate insurers domiciled in that State or insurance coverage offered solely on an intrastate basis; or

-"(B) affect a State's authority with respect to licensing, solvency, or receivership of insurers domiciled in that State, including the application of such requirements to policies described in paragraph (1), so long as such requirements do not discriminate against policies or insurers solely on the basis of State of issuance.".

-**(b) Price transparency.**—

-(1) Regulations.-Not later than 180 days after the date of enactment of this Act, and before the effective date of the abolition of the Department of Health and Human Services under section 101(b)(6), the Secretary of Health and Human Services shall issue regulations requiring each health care provider that is licensed under Federal law to disclose, in advance of the provision of services, the prices charged for such services.

-(2) Enforcement.—A person receiving services from a provider described in paragraph (1) may enforce the disclosure requirement created by this subsection through an action under applicable State or Federal law, including common law causes of action.

-(3) Continuity after abolition of department.-The regulations issued under paragraph (1) shall remain in effect according to their terms notwithstanding the abolition of the Department of Health and Human Services under section 101(b)(6), and any reference in such regulations to the Secretary of Health and Human Services shall be deemed a reference to the Secretary of the Treasury.
+**(a) Abolition of the Bureau of Alcohol, Tobacco, Firearms and Explosives.**-Effective on the date of enactment of this Act, the Bureau of Alcohol, Tobacco, Firearms and Explosives (commonly known as "ATF") is abolished.

+**(b) Termination of firearms regulatory functions.**-Any function of ATF that exists solely to administer or enforce a provision of law repealed by section 102(a)(13) or 102(a)(14) shall terminate on the effective date of such repeal.

+**(c) Transfer of remaining functions.**-Any remaining function of ATF not terminated under subsection (b) shall be transferred to the Department of Justice, to be carried out by the Federal Bureau of Investigation or such other component as the Attorney General may designate, not later than 180 days after the date of enactment of this Act.

+**(d) References.**-A reference in any Federal law, regulation, order, or other document to ATF or to the Director of ATF shall be deemed to refer to the Attorney General or to the officer or employee of the Department of Justice to whom the function is assigned under subsection (c).

 ---